mrlegowatch/RolePlayingCore/README.md

 * **Common**: common utilities such as height and weight, and a runtime error enum
 * **Currency**: currency types, conversion and parsing
 * **Dice**: dice types and parsing
-* **Player**: the player, races, classes and related types
+* **Player**: the player, species, classes, and related types

 ### Coming Soon...

-In addition to fleshing out the Player grouping with types for classes, races, etc., the following additional groupings are currently being prototyped:
+In addition to fleshing out the Player grouping with types for classes, species, etc., the following additional groupings are currently being prototyped:

 * **Items**: Item, Container, Ammunition, Armor, Equipment, Weapon, ...
 * **Map**: Map, Geometry, Room, Door, Segment, Hallway, ...